awsdocs/aws-php-developers-guide/doc_source/guide_credentials_profiles.rst

    :description: How to retrieve credentials for AWS using the AWS SDK for PHP.
    :keywords: configuration, specify region, region, credentials, proxy

+.. _credential_profiles:

 A credentials file is a plaintext file that contains your access keys.
 The file must:

 * Be on the same machine on which you're running your application.
 * Be named :file:`credentials`.
 * Be located in the
 :file:`.aws/` folder in your home directory.